Veera53/AtlasPi/README.md

-# ProjectQ: SLAM with Raspberry Pi 5 and RP LIDAR A2M12
+# AtlasPi: SLAM with Raspberry Pi 4 Model-B and RP LiDAR A2M12

 ## Overview
-ProjectQ is an autonomous robot project utilizing SLAM techniques with an Extended Kalman Filter (EKF) on a Raspberry Pi 5.
-The project integrates various sensors for real-time mapping and navigation.
+AtlasPi is an autonomous robot project utilizing SLAM techniques with an Extended Kalman Filter (EKF) on a Raspberry Pi 4 Model-B. The project integrates various sensors for real-time mapping and navigation.

 ## Table of Contents
 1. [Hardware Components](#hardware-components)